tjvantoll/articles/hackster/kid-tracker/article.md

 My twins love to ride the trails on their bikes, and they’ve (unfortunately) reached an age where they can do so way faster than me.
 As a parent I want to encourage them to explore on their own, but I also want to keep tabs on their location in case something goes wrong.
 (Flat tires are very common.)

-My kids are a bit young for their own cell phones, and I’m trying to avoid paying for more data plans for as long as possible.
-There are [a whole bunch of commercial kid GPS trackers](https://www.safewise.com/resources/wearable-gps-tracking-devices-for-kids-guide/) available, but virtually all of them also come with a monthly subscription fee.
+My kids are a bit young for their own cell phones, and I’m trying to avoid paying for two more data plans for as long as possible.
+There are [a lot of commercial kid GPS trackers](https://www.safewise.com/resources/wearable-gps-tracking-devices-for-kids-guide/) available, but virtually all of them also come with a monthly subscription fee.

 All this got me thinking—I’m a software developer, and I work for a company ([Blues Wireless](https://blues.io/)) that makes a [low-cost device with cellular and GPS capabilities](https://blues.io/products/notecard/).
 I should be able to build something like this for myself.